goodloop/autoware_auto_mirror/src/tools/autoware_auto_launch/design/autoware_auto_launch-design.md

  * vehicle
  * visualization

+The launch files launches nodes with the same configuration as in the AVP demo, therefore, launching all these launch files executes the AVP demo.

 ## Assumptions / Known limits
 <!-- Required -->

+The package splits the launching the AutowareAuto stack into smaller pipelines.
+For simplicity, the launch files don't allow for internal input/output topic configuration.
+If this behaviour is desired then a bespoke launch file should be created for this purpose or any external nodes should have their topics remapped.

 ## Inputs / Outputs / API
 <!-- Required -->

+In each launch file, parameter files for nodes which require parameters are exposed as arguments.
+The default for these parameter files are located in the `autoware_auto_launch` package under `param`.
+In addition to parameter files, nodes which can be conditionally launched have been exposed as arguments `with_rviz` and `with_obstacles`.

 ## Inner-workings / Algorithms